GPU acceleration of plane-wave density functional theory calculations in Abinit: Iterative algorithms

 \paragraph{Matrix-free application of the Hamiltonian.}

 In plane-wave basis, applying the Hamiltonian operator to an arbitrary coefficient vector involves FFTs and local multiplications. \abinit implements a \textit{matrix-free} application of the plane-wave Hamiltonian.
 Matrix-free algorithms save memory by applying the Hamiltonian to a wave function (or any input column vector) without explicit allocation of any memory for storing the Hamiltonian matrix.
-Matrix-free algorithms are well-suited to plane-wave DFT because the number of target eigenpairs ($\sim$10k–30k) is much smaller than the number of plane-wave basis elements ($\sim$100k–1M).
+Matrix-free algorithms are well-suited to plane-wave DFT because the number of wanted eigenpairs is much smaller than the number of plane-wave basis elements (typically few percents).
+For instance, for medium to large systems the order of magnitude is typically 10k–30k sought eigenpairs for 100k–1M plane waves.
 Moreover, the plane-wave Hamiltonian is dense, so explicit storage would scale quadratically with the number of plane waves.
 Matrix-free methods reduce memory requirements to linear scaling in the number of plane waves.
+The matrix-free version of the Rayleigh-Ritz procedure implemeted in \abinit is illustrated in Algorithm~\ref{fig:algo_dft}.

 \paragraph{Subspace iteration.}